-The Whole Story
+The Whole Dang Story

-In 1999, I started BrainPaste.com, the company that invented dynamic customer acquisition.
+I started BrainPaste.com, the company that invented dynamic customer acquisition.
 Industry guru Don Tapscott said BrainPaste posed “a new challenge to the old order” and USA Today said it “uncorks an idea that can never be put back in the bottle.”
 This once-radical e-commerce method now facilitates billions of dollars in online commerce each year.
-In 2000, BrainPaste was acquired by Internet entertainment network R3Media, and I became their chief communications officer.
+BrainPaste was acquired by Internet entertainment network R3Media, and I became their chief communications officer.

-Following Verizon’s acquisition of EdgeCast, I became chief evangelist and VP Communications of Verizon’s digital media division, a position I held until departing Verizon in early 2015.
+Following Verizon’s acquisition of EdgeCast, I became chief evangelist and VP communications of Verizon’s digital unit, a position I held until I left Verizon in 2015.

 I am also a frequent commentator on American culture, regularly pontificating in and contributing to media outlets including The Huffington Post, Money, Consumerist, the New York Times, Investor’s Business Daily, the Wall Street Journal, and WIRED.